 As a hair stylist, I recommend limiting your use of a demi-permanent hair color to once a month at the most.
 Coloring your hair once a month should be more than enough because demi-permanent hair colors last an average of 24 washes.
 That’s 12 weeks if you wash your hair twice a week!

-Applying a demi-permanent hair color to your double-bleached hair more than once a month is a hard “DON’T.”
+Applying a demi-permanent hair color to your double-bleached hair more than once a month is a strict No-No.

 You may have heard that heat can help hair color to process faster and more effectively.
-While this is sometimes true for certain types of colors, using heat should not be an option when you are coloring your double bleached hair.
+While this is sometimes true for certain types of colors, using heat should not be an option when coloring your double-bleached hair.

 Why Should I Not Use Heat When Coloring My Double-Bleached Hair?